Areas of Interest:

 - Soil manganese oxides

-- Carbon in forest and ag soils
+- Carbon, earthworms and land-use history in forest and ag soils

 - Soil and sediment phosphorus along Lake Champlain stream corridors

 - Long-term forest soil monitoring (200-year study, volunteers needed!)

 Lye Brook Wilderness Area study watershed (Southeast Vermont)

 Current funded projects:Ross, D.S.
 Organic phosphorus transformations in stream corridor agricultural soils of Vermont’s Lake Champlain Basin.
 USDA Hatch. $60,000.
 10/1/2014 - 9/30/2017.

 Driscoll, C.T., J.D.
 Demers, D.S.
 Ross, J.B.
 Shanley and A.K.
 Sauer.
 Assessing biological mercury hotspots in montane ecosystems of the Northern Forest.
 Northern States Research Cooperative. $114,797.
 7/1/2014 - 5/31/2017.

 Ross, D.S. and B.C.
 Wemple.
 Organic phosphorus forms and transformations in Lake Champlain stream corridor soils.
 Vermont Water Center (USGS). $80,000.
 3/1/2014 - 2/28/2016.

 Ross, D.S., J.H.
 Görres, C.M.
 Danks, S.H.
 Wilmot and C.v.H.
 Cogbill.
 Earthworm and land-use legacy effects on belowground carbon in the managed northern forest.
 Northern States Research Cooperative Theme 1. $73,072.
 6/26/2012 - 9/30/2015.